aazahrou/aspirethemes.github.io/_docs/aspire-jekyll.md

 To create a new post, you can create a new markdown file inside the `_posts` directory by following the [recommended file structure](https://jekyllrb.com/docs/posts/#creating-post-files).

-The following is a post file with different configurations you can add as example:
+The following is a post file with different configurations you can add as an example:

 ```sh
 ---